 These Duo for JIRA instructions support JIRA 6.1 and 7.
 Only on-premises installations of JIRA Software are supported.
 Mobile browsers may experience issues logging on with two-factor and are not currently supported.

 Note that installing Duo may cause issues with application links between JIRA and Confluence.
 Read this for more information.

 The security of your Duo application is tied to the security of your secret key (skey).
 Secure it as you would any sensitive credential.
 Don't share it with unauthorized individuals or email it to anyone under any circumstances!

-Migration to Universal Prompt for your Jira application is a two-step process:
+Migration to Universal Prompt for your Jira application is a three-step process: